ThawHtooZin/Quiz_App_Laravel_APIandDashboard/API_ENDPOINT_DOC.md

 - Quiz details never expose correct answers.
 - Quiz submission is allowed multiple times per quiz per user (retakes enabled).
 - Questions are randomly selected from the pool if `question_limit` is set.
+- Percentage calculation is based on actual questions shown, not total questions in quiz.
-- Options are shuffled for each attempt to prevent answer memorization.
+- Options are in consistent order (shuffling removed).